dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3375: Safety nets safeguard all citizens' basic needs.
+### T3375: Society should provide a safety net for all.

 |Support|
 |---|